Mingyang-Li/cosmox/README.md

   logger.debug(`How long did it take to execute? ${result.error.duration}`);
 }

-// only after you checked for errors, you are allowed to access the returned data result.value.data.forEach((item) => { ... })
+// you can only access the returned data after you checked for errors result.value.data.forEach((item) => { ... })

-// You can also check for metadata of successful queries logger.info(`Query successful.
+// You can also check for metadata on queries that're successfully executed logger.info(`Query successful.
 Metadata: ${JSON.stringify(result.value._metadata)}`)
 ```